Man Arrested In Alleged Kidnapping Of Worker At Colorado Ranch Owned By Former NYC Mayor Michael Bloomberg

 DENVER (AP) — A man who allegedly kidnapped an employee at the Colorado ranch owned by former New York City mayor Michael Bloomberg at first asked her where the billionaire’s daughters were and later went on rants about Bloomberg, saying he wanted to “make an international scene” with him or his daughters, according to court documents.

-The Bloomberg family was not at the ranch near rural Meeker, in the western part of the state, when Joseph Beecher allegedly rammed his pickup through its gates and kidnapped the female worker at gunpoint Wednesday.READ MORE: NYPD: Man Accused Of Trying To Rape Woman At Chelsea Subway Station
+The Bloomberg family was not at the ranch near rural Meeker, in the western part of the state, when Joseph Beecher allegedly rammed his pickup through its gates and kidnapped the female worker at gunpoint Wednesday.READ MORE: Off-Duty NYPD Officer Released From Hospital, Expected To Make Full Recovery After Harlem Shooting

 Beecher, 48, then forced the woman to drive him in her truck to the Denver area and north to Wyoming, authorities said.
 Her name was initially released by authorities but redacted in Colorado state court documents released Friday.

-Note: Editor’s note: This story was first published Feb.
-5. (© Copyright 2022 The Associated Press.
-All Rights Reserved.
-This material may not be published, broadcast, rewritten or redistributed.)